Level 1: Introductory training – all staff

 Participating in basic training can also help normalise type 1 diabetes and helps avoid stigma and discrimination based on misunderstandings.
 The training can help with providing the education and understanding that may be needed for the school and for staff members to discharge their legal duty of care.

 There will be staff who agree to take on additional responsibilities to support a student with type 1 diabetes on a day-to-day basis.
 These staff members are known as designated staff and they should access additional training (see below).

-School staff should be are aware of who, within their school, is the designated person(s), so that they know who is able to provide assistance with insulin administration or other support.
-All staff should also be aware that students with type 1 diabetes will have an individual diabetes management plan which has been agreed between the student, parents or carers, principal and type 1 diabetes treating team, and that the diabetes management plan may require them to make adjustments to support the student in the school environment.
+School staff should be are aware of who, within their school, are the designated staff, so that they know who is able to provide assistance with insulin administration or other support.
+All staff should also be aware that students with type 1 diabetes will have an individual diabetes management plan which has been agreed between the student, parents or carers, principal and clinical treating team, and that the diabetes management plan may require them to make adjustments to support the student in the school environment.

 Level 2: Intermediate training – for designated staff

 Designated staff are identified by the principal to provide support for a student while at school or at school-related activities such as camps, excursions and sports events.
 This support follows what is outlined in the student’s diabetes management plan.
 In some cases, designated staff will administer insulin or help a student to self-administer their insulin.
 Designated staff require a higher level of knowledge and understanding about type 1 diabetes and how it impacts on students, to enable them to confidently assist with a student with type 1 diabetes.